nova-pkgs/python/Doc/library/os.path.rst

    *start* defaults to :attr:`os.curdir`.

-   .. availability:: Unix, Windows.
+   Availability:  Windows, Unix.

-   .. versionchanged:: 3.6
+   .. versionadded:: 2.6
-      Accepts a :term:`path-like object`.

 .. function:: samefile(path1, path2)

-   Return ``True`` if both pathname arguments refer to the same file or directory.
-   This is determined by the device number and i-node number and raises an exception if an :func:`os.stat` call on either pathname fails.
+   Return ``True`` if both pathname arguments refer to the same file or directory (as indicated by device number and i-node number).
+Raise an exception if an :func:`os.stat` call on either pathname fails.

-   .. availability:: Unix, Windows.

-   .. versionchanged:: 3.2
-      Added Windows support.

-   .. versionchanged:: 3.4
-      Windows now uses the same implementation as all other platforms.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.
+   Availability: Unix.

 .. function:: sameopenfile(fp1, fp2)

    Return ``True`` if the file descriptors *fp1* and *fp2* refer to the same file.

-   .. availability:: Unix, Windows.

-   .. versionchanged:: 3.2
-      Added Windows support.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.
+   Availability: Unix.

 .. function:: samestat(stat1, stat2)